-- 7.-(1) For the purpose of converting the amounts mentioned in articles 6 and 7 from special drawing rights into sterling one special drawing right shall be treated as equal to such a sum in sterling as the International Monetary Fund have fixed as being the equivalent of one special drawing right for- - (a) the relevant date under paragraph 1 of article 8; or - (b) if no sum has been so fixed for that date, the last preceding date for which a sum has been so fixed. - (2) A certificate given by or on behalf of the Authority stating- - (a) that a particular sum in sterling has been fixed as mentioned in sub-paragraph (1) above for a particular date; or - (b) that no sum has been so fixed for that date and that a particular sum in sterling has been so fixed for a date which is the last preceding date for which a sum has been so fixed, shall be conclusive evidence of those matters for the purposes of those articles; and a document purporting to be such a certificate shall, in any proceedings, be received in evidence and, unless the contrary is proved, be deemed to be such a certificate.
+- 7.-(1) For the purpose of converting the amounts mentioned in articles 6 and 7 from special drawing rights into sterling one special drawing right shall be treated as equal to such a sum in sterling as the International Monetary Fund have fixed as being the equivalent of one special drawing right for- - (a) the relevant date under paragraph 1 of article 8; or - (b) if no sum has been so fixed for that date, the last preceding date for which a sum has been so fixed. - (2) A certificate given by or on behalf of the Authority stating-

-(2) Schedule 11 to the 1995 Act, which sets out the International Convention on Salvage 1989 was extended to the Territories by The Merchant Shipping (Salvage Convention) (Overseas Territories) Order 1997 (S.I.
-1997/2586).
+(a) Schedule 11 to the 1995 Act, which sets out the International Convention on Salvage 1989 was extended to the Territories by The Merchant Shipping (Salvage Convention) (Overseas Territories) Order 1997 (S.I.
+1997/).

-(3) Section 153 of the 1995 Act was extended to Anguilla by S.I.
-1997/2580; to the British Antarctic Territory by S.I.
-1997/2582; and to the British Indian Ocean Territory by S.I.
-1997/2583; and to South Georgia and the South Sandwich Islands by S.I.
-1997 (2588).
+(b) Section 153 of the 1995 Act was extended to Anguilla by S.I.
+1997/ ; to the British Antarctic Territory by S.I.
+1997/ ; and to the British Indian Ocean Territory by S.I.
+1997/ and to South Georgia and the South Sandwich Islands by S.I.
+1997 ().